Cemputus/C-programming-/README.md

 ## Question One
 Transfer of signals is a process of transmitting information from one point to another.
 You are tasked with implementing a program in C to simulate the transfer of signals through a communication channel.
 The program should model the transmission of a digital signal through a noisy channel and employ error detection and correction techniques.
+A signal carrying "UCU" looks like;
+U-01010101
+C-01000011
+U-01010101
+Write a C Program that performs the following action.
 a) Store the above signal in a multidimensional array called `clean_signal`.
 b) Implement a function `add_noise` that takes a digital signal structure and adds random noise to the signal.
 The function should randomly flip a certain percentage of bits in the signal.
 Store the new signal in a variable called `noise`.
 c) Print the new signal on the screen.